-Keep Your Home Safe and Functional with Gas Line Repair
+Keep Your Chino, CA Home Safe & Functional With Gas Line Repair

-In Chino, CA, the plumbers at JIG PLUMBING offer gas line repair, installation, and gas leak detection.
-Whether you’re looking to replace leaking gas lines in your home, need help relocating pipes during a kitchen remodel, or seeking to confirm if your suspicions are true with gas leak detection services, the team at JIG PLUMBING is equipped and experienced and ready to tackle your plumbing problems in San Bernardino County, California.
-With high ratings on Yelp, Google, and Home Advisor and over 20 years of experience in the industry, JIG PLUMBING is the name you can count on for gas line repair in Chino, CA.
+The plumbers at JIG Plumbing offer gas line repair, installation, and gas leak detection.
+Whether you're looking to replace leaking gas lines in your home, need help relocating pipes during a kitchen remodel, or seeking to confirm if your suspicions are true with gas leak detection services, the team at JIG Plumbing is equipped, experienced, and ready to tackle your plumbing problems in San Bernardino County, California.
+With high ratings on Yelp, Google, and Home Advisor and over 20 years of experience in the industry, JIG Plumbing is the name you can count on for gas line repair in Chino, CA.

 Should you choose to hire a professional for gas leak detection services, plumbers use a variety of technologies to detect and treat gas leaks.
 Carbon monoxide detectors, refrigerant and combustible gas leak detectors, and other pieces of equipment can facilitate the detection of natural gas and other toxic gasses within the home.